movemntdev/movement-ecosystem/process/README.md

    node run.js
    ```
    - This script places the images into the correct folders.
-   - It generates `processed.json`, which holds the protocol information in JSON format.
+   - It generates processed.json, containing the protocol information in JSON format.

 ### 4. Update the Ecosystem File